 The work with UT continued until June, 2016.
 That contract had also evolved into extensive work with the Texas disability community through the Texas Center for Disability Studies at UT, Every Child Texas and the Family to Family Network in Houston.
 F2F also resulted in my designing and maintaining the Texas Education Agency's Texas Project FIRST web site.
 That work also resulted in our creating, managing and hosting numerous web sites for a variety of clients from educators, to musicians, event center and much more.

 Chris & I launched the non-profit Museum of Magnetic Sound Recording in October of 2012 to create an Austin museum for the vintage recording devices we'd acquired since the late 1990's.
 Chris I are working with the Texas music community including NARAS (the Grammy's )and many other organizations and supporters.
 The recording collection now includes over 225 reel tape recorders, 100+ vintage microphones and an extensive collection of recording artifacts.

 Today Chris continues booking entertainment and I work on web sites (our own and others) and produce video for a variety of clients.
-The Museum Board named me as Executive Director and my focus is on making the museum a reality.
+The Museum Board named me as Executive Director and my focus is on preserving the historical recording devices.
 At one point, I'd told Chris about the variety of jobs I've had.
 She said "sounds like you couldn't keep a job!" (:-) I've enjoyed almost all of it .
 No regrets!.So that's my story...more than you wanted to know and yet...there's more! (:-)

 Martin began working for his Dad in the 1950's printing business cards on a Chandler & Price press and helped put together the Alpine Shoppers Guide Press.